KlaxonVS/cpp-console-chrome-parser/README.md

-Script to get html dom of site via Chrome webserser connection.
+A script to get the dom of site via Chrome webserser connection.